123000001212/MODA/README.md

 - DeepInspect: https://github.com/123000001212/DeepInspect

-These codes can be found in this repository as well.
+These codes can be found in this repository as well (in "Baselines" folder).
 Results of these codes are presented at results.ipynb.